delphicventurescode/fulmo_talk_series__speaker_bios__public/talk_series_overview_and_bios/README.md

 His work removes e-waste from the waste stream, giving “defunct” gadgets a new life and reducing their environmental impact.
 Exhibitions of his work have been held at Sublime Galleria, Alliance Française, Orion Mall, Bangalore Creative Circus, and numerous sustainability symposiums.

 Vishwanath continually explores new forms and techniques, transforming discarded electronics into compelling artistic creations that carry both aesthetic and environmental value.
 Through upcycling, he blends creative vision with ecological responsibility, making art that is as thought-provoking as it is sustainable.

+## Peter Adeyi
+Peter Adedayo Adeyi is a digital marketing strategist and content creator with a strong focus on storytelling, technology, and helping individuals and brands enhance their digital presence.
+He has collaborated with authors, eCommerce business owners, and thought leaders to create compelling content, optimize online visibility, and foster deeper engagement across digital platforms.

+His work spans book promotion, video marketing, and online branding, combining creativity and technology to connect audiences with meaningful content.
+Peter continues to explore the intersection of technology, communication, and culture, helping brands and individuals navigate the evolving digital landscape.

 ---